 Download for only US$3.89 with no restrictions on printing or individual use (see terms of use below).

-I have been a photographer since I was fourteen when my father gave me his 35mm camera after he couldn’t figure out how to use it and that was over sixty years ago.
-I qualified as a photographer in the Navy but, unfortunately there were never any openings for that rating.
+I have been a photographer since I was fourteen when my father gave me his 35mm camera after he couldn’t figure out how to use it.
+That was over sixty years ago.
+I actually qualified as a photographer in the U S Navy but, unfortunately there were never any openings for me.
 While most of my college degrees are in technical photography and photographic engineering, I never stopped being a photographer.
 I have photos in several museum permanent collections and my photos have appeared in a number of major magazines like the iconic Life magazine.

-After retiring my wife and I took up traveling as a serious avocation and in alomst a couple of dozen years we’ve had the good fortune to have visited more than 112 countries.
+After retiring my wife and I took up traveling as a serious avocation and in alomst a couple of dozen years we’ve had the good fortune to have visited hundreds of countries.
 Our photo collection numbers above 10,000 images with maybe a few dozen being pretty good if I say so myself.
 But that brings us to the question of the day; what is a photograph worth?

 If I put a value on our photographs based on the cost of acquiring them they’ed be worth a small fortune, but we know that’s nowhere near realistic.
 Years ago I was often paid to take photographs, from weddings in the beginning to news assignments and advertising shots and I even sold images once in a gallery, but that was long ago.

-In the current age of several billion photographers with cellphones and instant, made to order AI images it would seem that photos worth in traditional markets aren’t really worth much.
+In the current age of several billion photographers out there with cellphones and instant, made to order AI images, it would seem that a photos worth in traditional markets just aren’t really worth much any more.